 DON’T eat garlic, beans & onions.

-When it comes to gentle nutrition for those with IBS instead of leaning into the DON’T eat foods, we help our clients lean into the DO eats!
+This can bring back repercussions of a restrictive eating disorder.
+When it comes to gentle nutrition for those with IBS, instead of leaning into the DON’T eat foods, we help our clients lean into the DO eats!

 Potatoes, tortilla chips, popcorn, oils, butter, peanuts are generally all well accepted by the colon for those with IBS!

 We also help our clients tune into their bodies and their negative or positive reactions to different foods.
 Often keeping a food journaling and noting good or bad bowel reactions can be incredibly helpful!

 We also tend to focus on WHEN to eat foods that give you negative bowel reactions.
 If dairy is one of those foods that tends to end in an explosion for you, maybe choose to enjoy your high dairy alfredo recipe on a Friday night when you aren’t concerned about your bowel’s reactions at the office the next day.

 It’s not that you CAN’T have it!
 Possibly having it will simply require a little extra planning for you!

 Even with IBS our focus is not on restricted foods, but rather helping you tune in, understand & trust your body and of course learn what to expect from your IBS.

 I have personally been the victim of energy & sleep diet plans.
 The different plans I was given by health professionals were so unbelievably unrealistic!